SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 and are not bothered with writing data to a file.
 More important, they don't spend time waiting for other processes to release a thread lock to allow file writing.
-The disadvantage is that this storage relies a lot on pickling of data, so often your entire trajectory is send over the queue.
+The disadvantage are that you can only store but not load data and storage relies a lot on pickling of data, so often your entire trajectory is send over the queue.

-If you chose the ``'LOCK'`` mode, every process will pace a lock before it opens the HDF5 file for writing data.
+If you chose the ``'LOCK'`` mode, every process will place a lock before it opens the HDF5 file for writing data.
 Thus, only one process at a time stores data.
-The advantage is that your data does not need to be send over a queue over and over again.
-Yet, your simulations might take longer since processes have to wait for each other to release locks quite often.
+The advantages are the possibility to load data and that your data does not need to be send over a queue over and over again.
+Yet, your simulations might take longer since processes have to wait often for each other to release locks.

 Finally, there also exist a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
-It allows to use *trajectories* in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.
+It allows to use trajectories in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.
 For instance, you might use this if you also want to analyse the trajectory with multiprocessing.
 You can find an example here: :ref:`example-16`.